Lieb-Mattis states for robust entangled differential phase sensing: Acknowledgments

 \section{Acknowledgments}

 We thank Marcus Bintz for insightful discussions and Maya Miklos, Theodor Lukin Yelin, and Adam Kaufman for useful feedback on the manuscript.
 This work is supported by the Vannevar Bush Faculty Fellowship, AFOSR FA9550-24-1-0179, the NSF JILA-PFC PHY-2317149 and NSF QLCI awards OMA-2016244 and OMA-2120757, the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Systems Accelerator the Heising-Simons foundation and NIST.
-KM acknowledges the JILA visiting fellows programm and support from the Danish National Research Foundation (Center of Excellence “Hy-Q,” grant number DNRF139).
+RK acknowledges funding by the German National Academy of Sciences Leopoldina under grant LPDS 2024-08.
+KM acknowledges the JILA visiting fellows program and support from the Danish National Research Foundation (Center of Excellence “Hy-Q,” grant number DNRF139).
 CH is supported by the Carlsberg Foundation through the “Semper Ardens” Research Project QCooL.
-E.A.~and A.V.G.~were supported in part by the AFOSR MURI, ARL (W911NF-24-2-0107), DARPA SAVaNT ADVENT, the DoE ASCR Quantum Testbed Pathfinder program (awards No.~DE-SC0019040 and No.~DE-SC0024220), NSF STAQ program, and NQVL:QSTD:Pilot:FTL.
+S.R.M. is supported by the NSF QLCI award OMA-2120757.
+E.A.~and A.V.G.~were supported in part by ARL (W911NF-24-2-0107), DARPA SAVaNT ADVENT, AFOSR MURI, the DoE ASCR Quantum Testbed Pathfinder program (awards No.~DE-SC0019040 and No.~DE-SC0024220), NSF STAQ program, and NQVL:QSTD:Pilot:FTL.
 E.A.~and A.V.G.~also acknowledge support from the U.S.~Department of Energy, Office of Science, Accelerated Research in Quantum Computing, Fundamental Algorithmic Research toward Quantum Utility (FAR-Qu).
+A.S. acknowledges support by the Department of Science and Technology, Govt. of India through the INSPIRE Faculty Award (DST/INSPIRE/04/2023/001486), by the Anusandhan National Research Foundation (ANRF), Govt. of India through the Prime Minister’s Early Career Research Grant (PMECRG) (ANRF/ECRG/2024/001160/PMS) and by IIT Madras through the New Faculty Initiation Grant (NFIG).

+\textit{Note added.}—After submission of this work, Ref.~\cite{chu2025reconfigurable} reported an alternative scheme for the dissipative preparation of the target and related states.